kohlmu-pivotal/spring-data-geode-examples/client-server-examples/basic-operations/README.md

 mvn exec:exec -DlocalCacheClientKT
 ```

-To confirm that the client has completed you should see on of the following outputs:
+To confirm that the client has completed you should see one of the following outputs.
+The most notable differences between the two outputs is the line `Entries on Client:...`.
+In the `look-aside caching` example, the client does not store any data locally on the client and will return `0` for the number of `Entries on Client`.
+The `near caching` example will store the entries on the local client cache, thereby the `Entries on Client` will be `3`.
 1. Look-aside caching client output
     ```
     Inserting 3 entries for keys: 1, 2, 3